chef/chef-web-docs/chef_master/source/platforms.rst

 Commercial Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following table lists the commercially-supported platforms for the Chef push jobs server:
+The following table lists the commercially-supported platforms for the Chef Push Jobs server:

 .. list-table::
    :widths: 280 100 120